sct-pipeline/ukbiobank-spinalcord-csa/README.md

 * `FILES_SEG`: Images associated with spinal cord segmentation
 * `FILES_LABEL` Images associated with vertebral labeling (T1w images only)

-After, the script `uk_manual_correction` loops through all the files listed in .yml file and opens an interactive window to either correct manually segmentation or vertebral labeling.
+For the next steps, the script `uk_manual_correction` loops through all the files listed in .yml file and opens an interactive window to either correct manually segmentation or vertebral labeling.
 Each manually corrected label is saved under `derivative/labels/`folder at the root of `PATH_DATA` according to the BIDS convention.
 Each manually-corrected file has the suffix `-manual`.
 The procedure is described bellow for cord segmentation and for vertebral labeling.

 #### 2. Correct segmentations
 For manual segmentation, you will need ITK-SNAP and this repository only.
+See [Installation](##installation) instructions and [Dependencies](###dependencies).

-See [Installation]() **TODO: put video here**
+**TODO: put video here**

 Run the following line and specify the .yml list for cord segmentation with the flag `-config`: